Looking for a great book to read or give as a gift in 2021? Below is a selection of books that I think fellow Italophiles will love.

-For more book ideas, see my book recommendations for 2020, my list of coffee table books, and the book and literary travel category.
-As I cannot write about every cool book that I find, I have created some handy lists here and here.
+For more book ideas, see last year’s book recommendations, my list of coffee table books, and the book and literary travel category.
+As I cannot write about every cool book that I find, I have created some handy lists on Amazon and on Bookshop.

 A Fatal Thing Happened on the Way to the Forum: Murder in Ancient Rome